klogg/fl2000_drm/ANALYSIS.md

 NOTE: by default USBPcap captures 65535 bytes max, so packets with frame data are incomplete.
 For details see https://github.com/desowin/usbpcap/issues/26

+NOTE: even Windows driver is rather unstable, dropping frames and at some point stopping to work completely with hi-res displays.
+This is not investigated properly yet.

 ## Using Wireshark dissector

 To start Wireshark dissector please use following command:<br>